lakesareadesign/multi.pass/content/plugins/social-metrics-tracker/readme.txt

 == Changelog ==

+= 1.6.7 =
+* Updated the Facebook "Publicly Available Data" option to correctly retrieve shares over 999.
+Note that it is strongly recommended to configure the Facebook Graph API option as it is more accurate and reliable.
+* Fixed a bug with the progress bar when scheduling a full sync

 = 1.6.6 =
 * Fixed a bug where custom post types were not being listed on the settings page